 1. Unsuccessful presentation

-The fetus is located in the uterus in such a way that it either does not pass through the birth canal at all, or both mother and child will be seriously injured during natural childbirth.
-For example, a transverse or oblique position, some types (full or foot), frontal or facial presentation, stable occipital presentation.
+The fetus is located in the uterus in such a way that it either will not pass through the birth canal at all, or both mother and child will receive serious injury during natural childbirth.
+For example - transverse or oblique position, some types (full or foot), frontal or facial presentation, stable posterior occipital presentation.

 2. Craniopelvic disproportion

 Either the fetus has a large head, or the mother has a narrow pelvis, or both.
-The disproportion can rarely be detected before the onset of labor.
-Usually, the diagnosis is made if a lot of time has passed after the 1st contraction, the contractions themselves are strong enough, and the transition to the 2nd stage of labor does not occur.
+Disproportion is rarely detected before labor begins.
+Usually the diagnosis is made if a lot of time has passed after the 1st contraction, the contractions themselves are quite strong, and the transition to the 2nd stage of labor does not occur.

 3. Prolonged labor

-For example, a woman began to give birth a long time ago, it would be time for the child to be born, and the contractions are weak, stimulation does not help.
-Or the cervix does not want to open in any way, and the fetus does not descend, despite all the efforts of doctors.
+For example, a woman began giving birth a long time ago, it’s time for the baby to be born, but the contractions are weak, stimulation does not help.
+Or the cervix does not want to open, and the fetus does not descend, despite all the efforts of doctors.

 4. Cord prolapse

-Normally, the head descends into the cervix first; if the umbilical cord is ahead of her, there is a serious risk that during childbirth the child's body will squeeze it, the oxygen supply will decrease significantly, the baby's brain will suffer from hypoxia.
+Normally, the head descends into the cervix first; if the umbilical cord is ahead of it, there is a serious risk that during childbirth the baby’s body will squeeze it, the supply of oxygen will decrease significantly, and the baby’s brain will suffer from hypoxia.

 5. Placenta previa: the baby's place completely or partially covers the cervix

 A pregnant woman needs bed rest and medical supervision.
-If by the time of delivery the situation could not be corrected, the pregnancy will end with a caesarean section.
+If the situation cannot be corrected by the time of birth, the pregnancy will end with a cesarean section.

-6. Placental abruption - its premature separation from the uterine wall
+6. Placental abruption – its premature separation from the wall of the uterus

-If the bleeding during detachment is small, the contractions go as expected, and the fetal heartbeat is normal, you can give birth yourself; if not, surgery is needed.
+If the bleeding during detachment is slight, contractions are going as expected, and the fetal heartbeat is normal, you can give birth yourself; if not, surgery is needed.

-7. Mom has kidney problems, diabetes, hypertension, preeclampsia, myopia more than five diopters
+7. Mom has kidney problems, diabetes, hypertension, preeclampsia, myopia of more than five diopters

-The doctor weighs all the pros and cons and makes the right decision.
+The doctor weighs the pros and cons and makes the right decision.

 8. Multiple pregnancy

-With it, there are more often complications such as prolapse of the umbilical cord and.
+With it, there are more often complications such as umbilical cord prolapse and.

 Preparing for a caesarean section

-You will sign an agreement - "I understand the possible risks and agree to the operation."
-Then - shaving pubic hair, enema; they will put a dropper and insert a catheter into the ureter (it makes sense to ask for the latter to be done after anesthesia).
+You will sign an agreement - “I understand the possible risks and agree to the operation.”
+Then – shaving of pubic hair, enema; They will put in an IV and insert a catheter into the ureter (it makes sense to ask that the latter be done after pain relief).

-Anesthesia is more often used (it is also spinal, spinal): the patient is conscious, but does not feel anything below the chest.
-However, if there is a threat to the life of the child or mother and a caesarean section must be performed urgently, anesthesia is used - it acts faster.
+Anesthesia is more often used (also known as spinal or spinal): the patient is conscious, but does not feel anything below the chest.
+However, if there is a threat to the life of the child or mother and a caesarean section needs to be performed urgently, anesthesia is used - it acts faster.

-You will be laid on your back (a pillow is placed under your hips to remove the uterus from large vessels), your stomach will be washed with an antiseptic, covered with a sterile sheet and a screen will be installed between your head and stomach.
-If you are conscious, the screen can be lifted so that you can see the baby.
+You will be placed on your back (there is a pillow under your hips to move the uterus away from large vessels), your abdomen will be washed with an antiseptic, covered with a sterile sheet and a screen will be placed between your head and abdomen.
+If you are conscious, the screen can be raised so that you can see the baby.

-The doctor makes 2 incisions - the abdominal wall and uterus; the muscles are not cut, but moved apart - this facilitates healing.
-Then the doctor bandages or cauterizes the vessels, sucks out the amniotic fluid from the uterus, removes the baby, hands it over to the nurse, and manually separates the placenta.
+The doctor makes 2 incisions - the abdominal wall and the uterus; the muscles are not cut, but moved apart - this facilitates healing.
+The doctor then ties or cauterizes the vessels, sucks out the amniotic fluid from the uterus, removes the baby, hands it to the nurse, and manually separates the placenta.

-The sister cleans the mouth and nose of the newborn from mucus.
-The baby is examined and evaluated on the Apgar scale.
+The sister cleans mucus from the newborn's mouth and nose.
+The baby is examined and assessed using the Apgar score.

 The uterus and abdominal wall are sutured with a special surgical thread, which will then dissolve on its own.
-And the incision on the skin can be connected either with a soluble thread, or an insoluble thread, or with staples, which will be removed before discharge.
-A bandage will be applied over the seam, a drug will be injected to reduce the uterus.
-As a side effect, nausea and trembling may occur; but they'll be gone in an hour.
+And the incision on the skin can be connected either with a soluble thread, or with an insoluble thread, or with staples, which will be removed before discharge.
+A bandage will be placed over the suture and a drug will be injected to contract the uterus.
+Nausea and trembling may occur as a side effect; but they will pass in an hour.

 Suture after caesarean section

-Stitches after caesarean section heal quickly.
-They leave scars, but if the incision was transverse, the traces will hide under the panties.
-The abdomen will shrink, the scar will fade and become less visible.
-In rare cases, an overhang is formed - the skin over the scar slightly protrudes.
+Stitches after cesarean section heal quickly.
+They leave scars, but if the cut was transverse, the marks will be hidden under the panties.
+The abdomen will shrink, the scar will fade and become less noticeable.
+In rare cases, an overhang occurs - the skin above the scar protrudes slightly.
 Walking and swimming will help here - they perfectly strengthen the abdominal muscles.

-When can I get up after a caesarean section?
+When can you get up after a caesarean section?

-The first 2 hours you will lie with an ice pack on your stomach - so that the uterus contracts faster and less blood is lost.
-You will spend the day in the post-operative department.
-Specialists are watching you - what is your blood pressure, is your bladder working well ...
-They will prescribe painkillers for 2-3 days.
-They will give drugs to reduce the uterus and normalize the work of the digestive tract; intravenous saline will be administered to replace fluid loss.
-Antibiotics - only when infected.
+For the first 2 hours you will lie with an ice pack on your stomach - so that the uterus contracts faster and less blood is lost.
+You will spend a day in the postoperative department.
+Specialists are monitoring you - what is your blood pressure, is your bladder working well...
+They will prescribe pain medication for 2-3 days.
+They will give you medications to contract the uterus and normalize the gastrointestinal tract; saline will be administered intravenously to replenish fluid loss.
+Antibiotics - only for infection.

-6 hours after the caesarean section, they will help to sit down, and after that they will be allowed to stand for a while.
+6 hours after the caesarean section, they will help you sit up, and after that you will be allowed to stand for a while.
 Enough for the first time, you can go back to bed.
-More intense physical activity is possible when you are transferred to the general ward.
-If a postoperative bandage is stored in advance, it will make life easier - it is easier to move around.
+More intense physical activity is possible when you are transferred to a general ward.
+If you have a post-operative bandage in advance, it will make life easier - it will be easier to move around.

-On the 1st day, you can only drink mineral water without gas.
-Then lean boiled meat and broth, cereals, tea will appear on the menu.
+On the 1st day you can only drink mineral water without gas.
+Then the menu will include lean boiled meat and broth, porridge, and tea.
 Starting from the 3rd day, your diet is normal for a nursing mother.

-On the 5th day, an ultrasound of the uterus will be done, on the 6th, the stitches (or brackets) will be removed.
-As a rule, on the 6-7th day - discharge home with the baby.
+On the 5th day they will do an ultrasound of the uterus, and on the 6th day the sutures (or staples) will be removed.
+As a rule, on the 6th–7th day - discharge home with the baby.

 Types of incisions and subsequent births

-It is very important to know which uterine incision the doctor used; it depends on whether you will be able to give birth naturally in the future.
+It is very important to know which uterine incision the doctor used; This determines whether you will be able to give birth naturally in the future.

-• In recent years, a transverse skin incision has been most commonly used; it is made horizontally, just above the pubis.
+• In recent years, a transverse skin incision has been most often used; it is performed horizontally, just above the pubis.
 It is also called a bikini cut.
-After it, a lower transverse incision of the uterus is usually made - it heals well and minimizes the risk of bleeding.
-This is the case when repeated pregnancies may well end in natural childbirth.
+After this, a lower transverse incision of the uterus is usually made - it heals well and minimizes the risk of bleeding.
+This is the case when repeated pregnancies may well end in natural birth.

-• However, if the baby needs to be removed from the uterus as quickly as possible, the incision is made vertically, simply because it takes less time.
-The skin of the abdomen is cut between the navel and the pubic bone, the uterus - in its upper part.
-After such an incision, subsequent pregnancies are completed by a repeated caesarean section.
+• However, if the baby needs to be removed from the uterus as quickly as possible, the incision is made vertically - simply because it takes less time.
+The skin of the abdomen is cut between the navel and the pubic bone, the uterus is cut in its upper part.
+After such an incision, subsequent pregnancies end with a repeat cesarean section.

 • Take care of yourself - get as much rest as possible.
-Don't take on all the homework right away.
+Don't take on all the homework at once.

-• For the time being, it is better to limit water procedures to a shower; it will be possible to plunge into the bath, as well as into the pool, one and a half months after the operation.
+• For now, it is better to limit water treatments to a shower; You will be able to immerse yourself in a bathtub, just like in a swimming pool, one and a half months after the operation.

 • Around the same time, you can slowly resume.
-Just do not forget to take care of contraception - doctors recommend re-pregnancy no earlier than two years later.
+Just don’t forget to take care of contraception - doctors recommend getting pregnant again no earlier than after two years.

 Lyudmila Potapchuk